jeffphilly/home-assistant.github.io/source/_components/xiaomi_aqara.markdown

 #### {% linkable_title Service `xiaomi_aqara.remove_device` %}

 Removes a specific device.
-The removal is required if a device shall be paired with another gateway.
+The removal is required if a device shall be paired with another gateway.The device must be removed from the app prior to removing from Home Assistant

 | Service data attribute    | Optional | Description                                           |
 |---------------------------|----------|-------------------------------------------------------|